stephanpelikan/camunda-externaltask-handler/README.md

 This library provides the ExternalTaskHandler bean which can be used for local implementation of [Camunda's external tasks ](https://docs.camunda.org/manual/7.14/user-guide/process-engine/external-tasks/) in a simplified way.

-*Advantages:*
+Advantages:
-* Loose coupling since this API does not use Camunda specfic classes
+* Loose coupling since this API does not use Camunda specific classes
 * Simplified API for reading and setting process variables
-* Streamlined error handling regardless of the current thread owner (application thread or job executor thread)
+* Streamlined error handling regardless of the current thread's owner (application thread or job executor thread)
 * Exponential back-off retry handling which is useful for doing remote calls
+* Don't block job execution thread by doing synchronous processing of activities

+Disadvantages:
+* External tasks need more transactions and therefore are slower in execution.
+For common business processes this is not an issue.

 *Usage:*

 In Camunda modeler choose "External" as type of implementation of a certain activity.
-Set a unique topic name.
-Depending on whether you need synchronous or asynchronous processing follow the instructions of the corresponding next section to register a handler for this particular activity as part of your Java implementation.
+Choose a unique topic name.
+Depending on whether you need synchronous or asynchronous processing follow the instructions of the corresponding next section to register a handler for this particular activity (identified by it's topic name) as part of your Java implementation.

 ![External](readme/ExternalTask.png)